SomeshK4/camel-mongodb-activemq/README.md

 ## Steps to run the application

-_Step 1:_ From root directory of project run the command
+_Step 1:_ From root directory of project run the command which will start MongoDB, MongoDB-Express and Activemq-artemis

 ```
 docker-compose up -d